MaayanLab/clustergrammer/README.md

 # clustergrammer.js

-Clustergrammer.js is a clustergram/heatmap matrix visualization implemented in D3.js.
+Clustergrammer.js is a clustergram/heatmap matrix visualization tool implemented in D3.js.
 The project began as an extension of this example http://bost.ocks.org/mike/miserables/.

 Some of the clustergrammer's include: